greendinosaur/flask-aws-template/README.md

 ### Step 10 - (Optional) Set-up Google analytics

-If you have a web-domain and wish to use [Google Analytics](https://analytics.google.com/) for this Flask apo, then you will need to register with google.
-Follow their guidance here.
+If you have a web-domain and wish to use [Google Analytics](https://analytics.google.com/) for this Flask app, then you will need to register with Google.
+Follow the guidance on the [Google Analytics](https://analytics.google.com/) site.

 Once you've done this, set-up the relevant environment variable